Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 ### Common errors

 When you interact with Image Analysis using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for REST API requests.
-For example, if you try to analyze an image that is not accessible due to a broken URL, a `400` error is returned, indicating a bad request.
+For example, if you try to analyze an image that is not accessible due to a broken URL, a `400` status is returned, indicating a bad request.

 ### Handling exceptions